kubernetes/website/docs/tutorials/object-management-kubectl/declarative-object-management-configuration.md

 Declarative object configuration requires a firm understanding of the Kubernetes object definitions and configuration.
-Read and complete the following documents if you have not already:
+Read and complete the following documents if you are not already:

 - [Managing Kubernetes Objects Using Imperative Commands](/docs/tutorials/object-management-kubectl/imperative-object-management-command/)
 - [Imperative Management of Kubernetes Objects Using Configuration Files](/docs/tutorials/object-management-kubectl/imperative-object-management-configuration/)